-CERTIFIED AS ADOPTED thisday of, 2021.
-Attest: Sloan T. Spalding Mayor Jennifer H. Mason Clerk of Council Approved as to form: Mitchell Banchefsky Law Director CERTIFICATION BY CLERK OF COUNCIL OF PUBLICATION OF LEGISLATION Legislation dates: Prepared: 11/18/2021 Introduced: 12/07/2021 Revised: Adopted: Effective: I certify that copies of Ordinance O-44-2021 were Charter, for 30 days starting on Jennifer Mason, Clerk of Council Date
+CERTIFIED AS ADOPTED this day of, 2021.
+Attest: Sloan T. Spalding Mayor Jennifer H. Mason Clerk of Council Approved as to form: Mitchell H. Banchefsky Legislation dates: Prepared: 11/18/2021 Introduced: 12/07/2021 Revised: Adopted: Effective: Law Director CERTIFICATION BY CLERK OF COUNC OF PUBLICATION OF LEGISLATION JL I certify that copies of Ordinance O-44-2021 w Charter, for 30 days starting on rere posted in accordance with Section 6.12 of the, 2021.
+Jennifer Mason, Clerk of Council Date